-If your procedure requires general, spinal, or epidural anesthesia, you will be asked to fast for eight hours before the procedure, generally after midnight.
-If your procedure is to be done under local anesthesia, your physician will give you instructions about fasting.
+- If you get general, spinal, or epidural anesthesia, you will need to fast for 8 hours before the procedure, generally after midnight.
+If your procedure is done under local anesthesia, your healthcare provider will give you instructions about fasting.

-If you are pregnant or suspect that you are pregnant, you should notify your physician.
-Your physician may recommend a pregnancy test prior to the procedure.
+- If you are pregnant or think you could be, tell your healthcare provider.
+He or she may urge a pregnancy test before the procedure.

-You may want to bring a sanitary napkin to wear home after the procedure.
+- You may want to bring a sanitary pad to wear home after the procedure.

-The type of anesthesia will depend upon the specific procedure being performed.
-Some D&C procedures may be performed while you are asleep under general anesthesia, or while you are awake under spinal or epidural anesthesia.
-If spinal or epidural anesthesia is used, you will have no feeling from your waist down.
-The anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.
+The type of anesthesia will depend on what procedure you have.
+You may be asleep under general anesthesia.
+Or, you may stay awake under spinal or epidural anesthesia.
+In this case, you will have no feeling from your waist down.
+The anesthesiologist will continuously check your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

 Generally, a D&C follows this process:

-You will be positioned on an operating or examination table, with your feet and legs supported as for a pelvic examination.
+- You will be positioned on an operating or exam table, with your feet and legs supported as for a pelvic exam.

-An intravenous (IV) line may be started in your arm or hand.
+- A healthcare provider may start an intravenous (IV) line in your arm or hand.

-Your physician will insert an instrument called a speculum into your vagina to spread the walls of the vagina apart to expose the cervix.
+- Your healthcare provider will insert an instrument called a speculum into your vagina to spread the walls of the vagina apart to expose the cervix.

-Your cervix may be cleansed with an antiseptic solution.
+- Your cervix may be cleaned with an antiseptic solution.

-For local anesthesia, the physician may numb the area using a small needle to inject medication.
+- For local anesthesia, the healthcare provider may numb the area using a small needle to inject medicine.

-A type of forceps, called a tenaculum, may be used to hold the cervix steady for the procedure.
+- A type of forceps may be used to hold the cervix steady for the procedure.

-The cervix will be dilated by inserting a series of thin rods.
-Each rod will be larger in diameter than the previous one.
-This process will gradually enlarge the opening of the cervix so that the curette (spoon-shaped instrument) can be inserted.
+- Your healthcare provider will insert a series of thin rods to expand the cervix.
+Each rod is larger in diameter than the previous one.
+This process will gradually enlarge the opening of the cervix so that he or she can insert the curette.

-The curette will be inserted through the cervical opening into the uterus and the sharp spoon-shaped edges will be passed across the lining of the uterus to scrape away the tissues.
-In some cases, suction may be used to remove tissues.
+- Your provider will insert the curette through the cervical opening into the uterus and pass it across the uterine lining to scrape away the tissues.
+In some cases, he or she may use suction to remove tissues.
 If you have local anesthesia, this may cause cramping.

-The recovery process will vary depending upon the type of procedure performed and type of anesthesia that was administered.
+The recovery process will vary based on the type of procedure done and type of anesthesia that was used.

-If you received regional or general anesthesia, you will be taken to the recovery room for observation.
-Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.
-If this procedure was performed on an outpatient basis, you should plan to have another person drive you home.
+If you get regional or general anesthesia, you will go to the recovery room and be watched.
+Once your blood pressure, pulse, and breathing are stable and you are alert, you will go to your hospital room or be discharged home.
+If you had this procedure as an outpatient, have another person drive you home.

-After a D&C using local anesthesia, you may rest for about two hours before going home.
+After a D&C using local anesthesia, you may rest for about 2 hours before going home.